Protests in Iran over woman's death reach key oil industry

 Iran’s government insists Amini was not mistreated, but her family says her body showed bruises and other signs of beating.
 Subsequent videos have shown security forces beating and shoving female protesters, including women who have torn off their mandatory headscarf, or hijab.

-From Tehran and elsewhere, online videos have emerged despite authorities disrupting the internet.
-Videos showed some women marching through the streets without headscarves, while others confronted authorities and lit fires in the street as the protests continue into a fourth week.
+From the capital, Tehran, and elsewhere, online videos have emerged despite authorities disrupting the internet.
+Videos on Monday showed university and high school students demonstrating and chanting, with some women and girls marching through the streets without headscarves as the protests continue into a fourth week.
 The demonstrations represent one of the biggest challenges to Iran’s theocracy since the 2009 Green Movement protests.

 In one video, the gathered workers — some with their faces covered — chant “shameless” and “death to the dictator.”
 The chants have been features across protests dealing with Amini’s death.